Child and Adolescent Track

 Throughout the rotation, interns will provide group, family, and individual treatments, psychological testing, and multidisciplinary consultation as described below:

 Group Therapy: Interns facilitate group therapy sessions for both child and adolescent inpatients.
-Groups are both structured / skill based (e.g. Mindfulness) and process-oriented (Teen Issues Group).
-Interns facilitate approximately five groups per week, some of which are part of an ongoing study assessing the impact of mindfulness groups on adolescent inpatients.
+Groups are both structured / skill based (e.g. Mindfulness) and process-oriented (Teen Expressions Group).
+Interns facilitate approximately three - five groups per week.

-Consultation: Interns also function as consultants to the multi-disciplinary treatment team.
-This includes participating in treatment team meetings and providing consultation regarding diagnosis and treatment.
+Consultation: Interns function as consultants to the multi-disciplinary treatment team, including psychiatrists, nurses, and social workers.
+This important role includes participating in treatment team meetings and providing consultation regarding diagnosis, treatment, and milieu management.
 Such consultation may include formal psychological testing, as described below.

-Supervision throughout this rotation includes live supervision of group therapy, weekly group supervision with all inpatient interns, and testing supervision as cases are assigned.
+Supervision throughout this rotation includes live supervision of group therapy, weekly group supervision with all inpatient interns, and testing or individual therapy supervision as cases are assigned.

 Psychological Testing & Consultation – Interns perform psychological evaluations throughout the training year, though often the majority of evaluations take place during the six-month Inpatient Rotation.
-Other referral sources include the Adolescent Partial Hospital Program (PHP), Child &Adolescent Outpatient Services, and Pediatrics.
+Other referral sources include the Adolescent Partial Hospital Service, Child & Adolescent Outpatient Services, and Pediatrics.

 Psychological consultation is conducted when there is a need for diagnostic clarification, clarification of levels of social, emotional, intellectual, or behavioral functioning, or development of specialized treatment plans.
 A consultation may include formal psychological assessment (testing), which is the process of assessing emotional, behavioral, personality, intellectual, and adaptive functioning through a variety of tools, such as standardized tests, rating scales, self-report measures, and observations.
 However, consultation does not always include the use of standardized tests.
 Sometimes, consultations (e.g., clinical interview, chart review) are requested to determine whether the use of psychological tests is clinically indicated or to help non-psychologist clinicians better understand and utilize evaluations from other sources.

 Test batteries are constructed based on the individual referral questions.
-Commonly used instruments include: objective measures (e.g., Adolescent Psychopathology Scale, MMPI-A, MACI/M-PACI, CDI/BDI, R-CMAS), projective measures (e.g., Rorschach - Exner System, Roberts Apperception Test, Incomplete Sentences) and parent report measures (e.g., BASC, Conners).
-When cognitive assessments are needed, commonly used instruments include the WISC-V, WASI-2, and WAIS.
-Infrequently, evaluations include full assessment of cognitive ability and academic functioning; these referrals typically originate from Outpatient Services.
+Commonly used instruments include: objective measures (e.g., MMPI-ARF, MACI/M-PACI, CDI/BDI, R-CMAS), projective measures (e.g., Rorschach - Exner System, Roberts Apperception Test, Incomplete Sentences) and parent report measures (e.g., BASC, Conners).
+When cognitive assessments are needed, commonly used instruments include the WISC-V (administered via iPads), WASI-2, and WAIS.
+Occasionally, evaluations include full assessment of cognitive ability and academic functioning; these referrals typically originate from Outpatient Services.
 Interns are assigned a maximum of two psychological evaluations at one time.

-Interns are provided with initial orientation to the Testing Service, as well as participate in in-depth seminars regarding objective and projective components to psychological assessments.
-These trainings take place in the beginning of the training year.
+Interns are provided with initial orientation to the Child & Adolescent Testing Service, as well as participate in in-depth seminars regarding objective and projective components to psychological assessments.
+These trainings take place in the beginning of the training year, with a booster meeting in January.
+Interns also participate in a monthly Psychological Testing Seminar jointly with the adult-track interns, which focuses on assessment of specific disorders throughout the lifespan.
 Throughout the course of the training year, interns are provided with ongoing supervision on each psychological evaluation / consultation they are assigned.
 Supervision takes place at each stage of the process, beginning with test selection based on the referral question.

 Minor Pediatric Behavioral Health Rotations, 6 months